TomFrost/Toady/README.md

 rock on.

 ## Toady has a lawyer
-Toady is distributed under the MIT license.
+Toady is distributed under the BSD license.
 See the 'LICENSE.txt' file for the legalese.
 It's friendly and open, I promise.

 ## Toady has a purpose in life